skills-dev-2/resolve-merge-conflicts/.github/steps/3-step.md

 ## Step 3: Merge your pull request

-You can now [merge](https://docs.github.com/en/get-started/quickstart/github-glossary#merge) your pull request!
+Nice work!
+All that is left is to merge!

+Yep, that's it!
+Merge conflicts can be easy! 🥰

 ### ⌨️ Activity: Merge your pull request

-1. First, resolve any remaining conflicts in your pull request.
-   > Look back at step one if you need help.
-1. Click **Merge pull request**.
+1. Click the **Merge pull request** button.

-1. Delete the branch `my-resume` (optional).
+1. (optional) Delete the branch `my-resume`.

-1. Now that your pull request is merged, Mona should already be busy checking your work.
-Give her a moment and keep watch in the comments.
-You will see her respond with progress info and the next lesson.
+1. With the pull request merged, Mona will share a final review then update the readme to share your success.
+Nice work! 😎